-Science and mathematics are at the heart of modern life.
+Science, mathematics and computing are at the heart of modern life.
 They are essential to understanding the world and provide the foundations for economic prosperity.

-Being educated in science and mathematics enables people to make informed choices about their life and work, empowers them to shape scientific and technological developments, and equips them to prosper in today’s rapidly-changing, knowledge-focused economies.
+Being educated in science, mathematics and computing enables people to make informed choices about their life and work, empowers them to shape scientific and technological developments, and equips them to prosper in today’s rapidly-changing, knowledge-focused economies.

 Vision for science and mathematics education

 Our Vision for science and mathematics education identifies ways to improve the outcomes of science, technology, engineering and mathematics (STEM) education.

 Education systems need to provide stability for the curriculum and its assessment in order to support excellent teaching and to enable innovation.
 To achieve this new, independent, expert bodies that draw on the wider science, technology, engineering and mathematics professional community need to be created and supported.

 Baccalaureate-style frameworks should be introduced to give young people a broad and balanced education through to age 18.
 Inspirational science and mathematics curricula should be placed at the heart of these frameworks, and should emphasise practical work and problem-solving.